Priyadharshini-Balan/Transformer-Based-Emotion-Classification/README.md

 ---

 ## Overview
-This project builds an end‑to‑end **emotion classification system** that predicts six emotions from text data:
+This project builds an end‑to‑end **emotion classification system** that predicts six emotions from text data

 **sadness, joy, love, anger, fear, surprise**

-The goal is to compare three major NLP modeling approaches:
+The goal is to compare three major NLP modeling approaches

 1. **TF‑IDF + Fully Connected Neural Network (FCNN)**
 2. **Bidirectional LSTM with Embeddings**
 3. **DistilBERT Transformer (fine‑tuned)**

-Each model is trained, validated, and evaluated using **accuracy** **confusion matrices**.
+Each model is trained, validated, and evaluated using **accuracy** **confusion matrices**

 ---